insanity54/docs-1/docs/reference/client-library.md

 #### `onStoredChunk`

+Function.
 You can also display progress updates by passing in an `onStoredChunk` callback.
 This is called after each chunk of data is uploaded, with the size of the chunk in bytes passed in as a parameter:

 ```js
 const onStoredChunk = chunkSize => console.log(`stored chunk of ${chunkSize} bytes`)